The 2015 Dietary Guidelines for Americans recommend eating a minimum of 2 meals of seafood per week.Download Now ›

 How do I get the rest of the family to eat fish?

-To meet the goal of fish twice a week, try serving it consistently for dinner on the same night each week.
+To meet the goal of 2 to 3 seafood meals each week, try serving it consistently for dinner on the same night each week.
 You can also think beyond dinner.
 For example, whip up a bowl of tuna salad as a dip with whole-grain crackers for an easy lunch or afterschool snack.